WorthySteve007/Tic_Tac_Toe_MinMax-Algo/README.md

 # Tic_Tac_Toe_MinMax-Algo
-This project is created using HTML,CSS and JavaScript.This a an unbeatable tic tac toe game which is created using MinMax Algorithm.
+This project is created using HTML,CSS and JavaScript.This is an unbeatable tic tac toe game which is created using MinMax Algorithm.